UPDATED: Three shot during youth football games at Benton Middle School

-At least three people were shot Sunday morning in the sports fields outside Benton Middle School in central Prince William County.
+Three people were shot Sunday morning during youth football games in the fields at Benton Middle School in central Prince William County.

 Police said the ages of the victims and nature of their injuries were unknown.
-The department originally reported two victims but a third was located and was taken to a nearby hospital, the department said in Twitter.
-Police had not announced any arrests as of early Sunday afternoon.
+The department originally reported two victims but a third was later located and taken to a nearby hospital, police said on Twitter.
+They had not announced any arrests as of Sunday afternoon.

+Coaches scrambled to keep children safe, one witness said.
+Other witnesses said children were frightened and traumatized, but none were physically injured.
+Police had not confirmed that information Sunday afternoon.
+The league's coach, Joe Blount, declined to comment when reached by phone Sunday.

-A Fairfax County police helicopter was called to help search for the gunman and another to fly one of the victims to the hospital.
+A Fairfax County police helicopter was called to help search for the gunman and medivac chopper to fly one of the victims to the hospital.

 Police have not released any further details.